Below is an overview of responsibilities and expectations related to preparing for and carrying out a Residency Review Committee (RRC) site visit.

 The actual notification occurs at least 90 days in advance of the site visit.
 The ACGME is now giving an initial electronic notification, which should be followed shortly by written notice.
 This letter will specify the date of the site visit as well as the name of the Field Staff member (site visitor) who will be performing the review.
 The Designated Institutional Official (the current Associate Dean for GME) will be copied on the letter.

 Sometimes there is a serious conflict with the date provided.
 In general, it is essential that the Program Director be present for the site visit.
 If the Chair or Division Chief is separate from the Program Director, it is highly desirable that this individual be present as well.
 However, the ACGME has the discretion to proceed with a site visit in the absence of the Chair or Division Chief.
-In the event of a serious conflict, you should contact the Associate Director of the Field Staff at the ACGME, Jim Cichon, MSW, to discuss the possibility of rescheduling the site visit.
+In the event of a serious conflict, you should contact the field staff representative at the ACGME, to discuss the possibility of rescheduling the site visit.
 This request, however, should be based on an important conflict.
 For example, timing during a national academic meeting would not likely be considered an important conflict unless the Program Director were the incoming president of that association; whereas the wedding of an offspring may be judged appropriate to justify a re-scheduling.
 If you request a change in the date of the site visit, please do so within 21 days of notification of the date.
 If it is later than this, the ACGME will charge $2,000.00 for the change.
 This fee will not be carried by the GME office and must be paid by the program.

 When updating the Program's information in the Accreditation Data System (ADS) and completing the specialty-specific application document, particular attention should be paid to format, length of responses, font, etc. It is wise to circulate a draft to key faculty members and housestaff; requesting input as to inaccuracies.
 It is clearly preferable to clear up discrepancies and inaccuracies prior to the site visit rather than have faculty or housestaff make statements that are inconsistent with what is reported.
 Such discrepancies are often the subject of noncompliance citations.
 Prior to the site visit, all submitted final reporting (as well as supporting documentation that will be presented to the visitor when onsite) should be reviewed by each person to be interviewed prior to the site visit.